wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

     If this is not desirable for your use case, you may use [custom domains]({{base_path}}/guides/branding/configure-custom-domains/) for your organization and publish app details to [custom endpoints](#for-custom-domains).

-To publish app details to the relevant Asgardeo endpoint,
+To publish app details to an Asgardeo endpoint,

 1. On the {{product_name}} Console, go to **Applications** and select your application.